 - Conditional gift – A conditional gift is one where conditions or stipulations are attached to the gift, making the gift itself revocable, or subject to return to the giver, if the conditions are not met.
 Florida courts generally consider engagement rings to be conditional gifts, as they are contingent on marriage.

 Irrevocable gift – An irrevocable gift is that which cannot be taken back by the person who gifted it.
 This can be either the result of a gift not being subject to any condition or event (think socks gifted as a Christmas present), or as the result of the condition being met when a conditional gift is given.

 For one reason or another, not every engagement pans out.
 In fact, estimates suggest that as many as 20 percent of all engagements in the United States are called off before marriage.
 This situation can create some challenges when there are disputes or disagreements over who owns the engagement ring.

-There may be other alternatives to this general rule, however, including situations where prenuptial or postnuptial agreements state what should happen to the ring.
+There may also be other alternatives to the general rule regarding divorce, however, including situations where prenuptial or postnuptial agreements state what should happen to the ring.
 There is also opportunity for both spouses to negotiate amongst themselves to determine who should get the ring, especially if a ring holds some sort of added significance for the person who gave it (such as being a family heirloom).
 In such a scenario, some gifting spouses may negotiate property division agreements for the return of a ring by awarding the recipient of the ring with other assets in exchange.